FrankBoller/watcher/README.md

 ----

 #### Agile
-time boxed, iterative approach to software delivery philosopy:
+time boxed, iterative approach to software delivery:
 [Manifesto for Agile Software Development](http://agilemanifesto.org/) and [Principles behind the Agile Manifesto](http://agilemanifesto.org/principles.html)

 * We are uncovering better ways of developing software by doing it and helping others do it.
-Through this work we have come to value:

 #### DevOps
 set of practices: